 It was a good week for crab spiders.
 Here's a northern crab spider in the budding part of a New England aster.
 The yellow (or goldenrod) crab spider seems to be lying wait for the bees and hoverflies that will be visiting soon!
 And buried in this thistle flower is a white flower crab spider.

 The grass spider in its sheet-like web is hoping someone will come pay it a visit too!
-And here are two views of one of the cutest spiders in the world!
+And here are two views of one of the cutest little Jumping Spiders in the world!
 Look at that baby face!

 Well, there you have this week's best or at least most interesting!
 Now for me to get up and go see what the weather has in store for me!
 Keep cool (or warm, you Antipodeans.
 Oh, I still remember taking that trip up the West Coast with the Friths - beautiful fresh air, and flowers to the horizon.
 I don't need to send you any better weather than that!)
 Till next week!
 Love!

 Back to 2016 menu